AhmadHasanAri/CSharpProjects/README.md

 BankCalculator:

-Calculates money after deposit and withdrawal
+Calculates money after deposit and withdrawal;

+CanParse:

+Tries to parse a given input into a string